Mortimer333/Tab_JF/HOWTOSYNTAX.md

   }
 }
 ```
 As you can see those two subset have the same end `)`.
-But one `landmark` can onle end one `subset` at time so to actually exit all `subsets` the example would have to look like this:
+But one `landmark` can only end one `subset` at time so to actually exit all `subsets` the example would have to look like this:
 ```css
 margin: var(--margin-value));
 ```